 Adobe Photoshop – $120 annual subscription

 Photoshop started digital image editing 30 years ago.
 Adobe’s photo editing tools makes it to be by far the best photo editor on the planet.
-If you need layered image editing, including typography, 3D modelling, and drawing, Photoshop is for you.
+If you need layered image editing, including typography, 3D modelling, and drawing.
+Photoshop is for you.
 Designers, photographers and photo editors find it the most advanced tool available.
-Photoshop is also compatible with other great applications like Premiere Pro, Illustrator and After Effects so you can easily move files around from one app to the other.
+Photoshop is also compatible with other great applications like Premiere Pro, Illustrator and After Effects.
+You can easily move files around from one app to the other.
 Photoshop remains the first choice for professional photo editing software.
 The main obstacle for some people is the cost of paying the monthly subscription for this app.

 Affinity photo – $49.99 one off purchase

 Affinity Photo is another great photo editing tool.
-In fact it is my pick for the best budget photo editor for professionals because it offers powerful tools, similar to Photoshop.
+In fact it is my pick for the best budget photo editor for professionals.
+This is because it offers powerful tools, like Photoshop.
 RAW processing within the interface.
-It can also read, open and edit Photoshop PSD files and most of the other features that professional photographers want and need — all at a budget price, with no subscription fees.
+It can also read, open and edit Photoshop PSD files.
+And most of the other features that professional photographers want and need.
+All at a budget price, with no subscription fees.

 Gimp – free

 GIMP is a free, open-source image editing platform.
-The app has an array of professional-quality features which can genuinely rival Adobes Photoshop capabilities.
-Its montage features allow the photo editor to easily fine tune images and create artwork from scratch.
-GIMP also provides plenty of features for the advanced user including filters, Bezier curves, layer masks, and an animation package.
+The app has an array of professional-quality features.
+Which can rival Adobe Photoshop capabilities.
+Its montage features allow the photo editor to fine tune images and create artwork from scratch.
+GIMP also provides plenty of features for the advanced user.
+Including filters, Bezier curves, layer masks, and an animation package.
 It has an array of compatible downloadable plugins.
-This photo editing tool is probably the best free image editing application, and the ideal package for photographers who want to get into photo editing without spending a ton of money.
+This photo editing tool is the best free image editing application.
+The ideal package for photographers who want to get into photo editing without spending a ton of money.

 Pixlr – free, $3.99 to $14.99 a month

-Pixlr is a web-based photo editing tool for designers, freelance professionals, and amateur photography hobbyists looking for an easy-to-use photo editing solution that is accessible on a wide range of devices, including mobile phones and tablets.
+Pixlr is a web-based photo editing tool for designers, freelance professionals.
+Also amateur photography hobbyists looking for an easy-to-use photo editing solution that is accessible on a wide range of devices.
+Including mobile phones and tablets.

 Picmonkey – mobile app is free, $70 -120 annual subscription

-The downside for me is the pro version costs the same as Adobe Photoshop, for me it would be a no brainer as to which photo editing tool I would rather use.
+The downside for me is the pro version costs the same as Adobe Photoshop.
+For me it would be a no brainer which photo editing tool I would rather use.